publiccodenet/publiccode.net/codebases/index.md

 # Where we work: our codebases

-The Foundation for Public Code supports ambitious communities and their codebases to scale effectively, including smoother collaboration and shared governance.
+The Foundation for Public Code helps to effectively scale codebases.
+We do this by supporting ambitious communities to build shared governance practices and smooth collaboration around their codebases.

 Codebases are organized by [codebase maturity](https://about.publiccode.net/activities/codebase-stewardship/lifecycle.html).